Tsubajashi/mpv-settings/README.md

 # mpv-settings
 basically my settings for MPV (Windows/Mac/Linux Compatible)

+i also have a Server where i mostly help people. you can join here: https://discord.gg/WjtkbcQ

 thats my tweaked config.
 might not be suitable for your pc, but if you have any recommendations to switch stuff, just tell me.
 Discord: Tsubajashi#8355